jdh58/chirper/README.md

 Functionality includes:

-- Account login with Google, Apple, or email.
+- Account login with Google.
+Apple and email coming soon.
 - "Chirp" out anything within 280 characters.
-- Attach image files and GIFs from the internet,
+- Attach local image files and GIFs from the internet,
 - See the top trends of the most popular hastags on Chirper.
 - View the most popular accounts on Chirper.
 - Search the entirety of Chirper with ease, for Chirps or Accounts.